CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Introduction

-Experience replay~\cite{lopez2017gradient, experience_replay, xie2022lifelong} can mitigate forgetting; however, it has major practical drawbacks in robotics.
-Past data may be unavailable due to storage or privacy constraints in a lifelong learning setting, selecting representative samples for replay is challenging, and maintaining and accessing a large replay buffer increases both computational and memory overhead.
-Hence, there is a strong need for exemplar-free continual learning methods for VLAs that can preserve old knowledge while acquiring new skills.
+Experience replay~(ER)~\cite{lopez2017gradient, experience_replay, xie2022lifelong} can mitigate forgetting but has significant practical drawbacks for robotics.
+Past data may be unavailable due to storage or privacy constraints in a lifelong learning setting.
+Maintaining and accessing a large replay buffer increases computational and memory overhead, and selecting representative samples for replay is challenging.
+For these reasons, there is a strong need for exemplar-free continual learning methods that enable VLAs to acquire new skills while preserving prior knowledge.

-Modular and expandable architectures~\cite{tail,semoa} represent a promising direction for scalable continual learning as they allocate new capacity for each task instead of overwriting shared representations.
-However, existing approaches in this direction typically require oracle task identifiers, which are generally not available when robots operate autonomously in open-world settings.
+Modular and expandable architectures~\cite{tail,semoa, lei2025dynamic}, which allocate new capacity for each task rather than overwriting shared representations, represent a promising direction for scalable continual learning.
+However, these methods often require oracle task identifiers, which are typically unavailable when robots operate autonomously in open-world settings.
 Moreover, the application of these methods to robotics has so far been mostly limited to multitask learning, where all tasks and data are available in advance~\cite{tail,sdp}.